Jb-rown/Filesystem-Forensics/README.md

 `fs_tool` is a forensics tool for ext4 filesystems, enabling users to inspect directory metadata, scan devices, detect deleted files, and recover them.
 Built with C and low-level system calls (e.g., `statx`, `getdents64`, `pread`), it’s ideal for learning filesystem internals and performing data recovery.

-This guide assumes you’re working in `~/fs_forensics/fs_forensics` as the `root` user, with the local repository `Filesystem_Forensics`.
-Tests are designed for a 100MB ext4 filesystem on `/dev/loop2`, with outputs based on April 19, 2025.

 ---